DavidArmstrong/SCL3300/README.md

 WakeMeUp()        -- Revives sensor from being powered down, so that it can start to generate sensor data.

 setMode(modeNum) -- Sets the sensor mode to the number provided as modeNum.
 The default mode is '4'.
 Valid values are 1, 2, 3, and 4.

+SetFastReadMode() -- Using Fast Read Mode in the library works by keeping the SPI connection continuously open.
+This may or may not affect the behavior of other hardware interactions, depending on the sketch design.
+Fast Read Mode is considered an advanced use case, and not recommended for the beginner.